ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITerrainOverlayAddCompleteEventArgs.rst

 ITerrainOverlayAddCompleteEventArgs
 ===================================

-.. py:class:: ITerrainOverlayAddCompleteEventArgs
+.. py:class:: ansys.stk.core.graphics.ITerrainOverlayAddCompleteEventArgs

    object

    The event is raised when the terrain overlay is displayed for the first time after having been added using AddAsync.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ITerrainOverlayAddCompleteEventArgs

 Overview
 --------